dtu-energy/niflheim-quickstart/docs/index.md

 # Welcome to Niflheim Quickstart

-This website as a gentle introduction for new users of Niflheim.
+These pages should act as a gentle introduction for new users of Niflheim.
 You will learn how to access the resource, submit jobs, monitor your usage, and more.
 All information can also be found here: <https://wiki.fysik.dtu.dk/Niflheim_users/>

 ## What is an HPC cluster?